 A Jitterbit Cloud Agent Group consists of a set of agents maintained and managed by Jitterbit.
 This option allows you to run all of your integrations in the cloud with a scalable, multi-tenant, fault-tolerant clustered Agent Group.
 The most common use case is a cloud-to-cloud integration.

 Private Agent Groups

-See the pages under Private Agents for information on:
+See these pages under Private Agents for information: